This is Part Three of a Five Part Story

 “Welcome, campers,” a Brooklyn accented voice boomed from the stage in front.
 “I am Mel Moscowitz and I’m so happy to see all of your smiling faces.”
 Brimming over with excitement, Mel began espousing the virtues of the new waterfront, the expanded Arts and Crafts program and, best of all, the climax of summer . . .
 COLOR WAR!

 Yawning, I glanced around the room trying to locate all the happy faces Mel was referring to.
 Yup, some looked happy, I suppose.
 Some looked befuddled, just as I felt.
 WHOA!
 My gaze stopped and transfixed as it fell in HIM.
 ‘Oh, my gosh, Paul Newman has no reason to be here, but maybe his son?
 He’s an Adonis.
 He’s a sex-mobile.
-He’s gorgeous!
+He’s gorgeous!'
 My heart kept skipping.

 Mel droned on.
 “So now, guys, let’s get acquainted.
 I’d like each of you to stand up, tell us your name and a little tidbit about yourself.”

 I waited with bated breath until it was Adonis’ turn to stand up.
 “Hi.
-My name’s Barry and I’m really happy to be back at Camp Lex.
+My name’s Barry Chase and I’m really happy to be back at Camp Lex.
 I’m looking forward to seeing all of you on the rifle range where I can teach you to shoot straight.
 See you all there.”

 ‘Oh my God!
 Barry.
 Is this fate or what?
 That’s the name of the boy my parents told me is their friends’ son.
 KISMET.
 There is no other explanation.
 This is just meant to be.’

 I fidgeted in my chair waiting for the other introductions to wrap up.
 I was chomping at the bit (being in a barn, after all).
 I saw myself marching up to Barry, telling him about our ‘connection’.
-I could imagine his smile as his eyes lit up as he took my hand in his.
+I could imagine his smile as his eyes lit up and he took my hand in his.
 We would chat.
 He would step a little closer.
 He would tell me he wanted to get to know me better as he led me out of the double red barn doors, announcing to the Lexington world that we were going to be a couple.

 Barry had his back to me when I tapped him on the shoulder.
 He turned, a bewildered expression on his handsome face.
 “Hi,” he said.
 “Do I know you from last summer?”